6 YouTube Thumbnail Ideas to Speed Up Your Workflow

 Of all the methods out there, this is probably the fastest.
 It’s typically used by people who shoot vlogs, pranks, challenges, and storytime content.

-To start, pay attention to which videos perform well and the type of thumbnail they have.
 More than likely, these images are high-quality, attention-grabbing, and have consistent branding.

-6. Hire a Thumbnail Designer
+6. Outsource to a Thumbnail Designer

 Fiver and Upwork are good places to look for these creatives.
 Many thumbnail designers work on a freelance or contractual basis, so you’ll find strong candidates on those sites.
 Another place to look is YT jobs, a website with plenty of thumbnail designers for hire.